Metro selects Hitachi Rail to build its next-generation rail car

 CRRC has disputed those claims, pointing to contracts it has lost out on as proof it bids competitively.

-But as relations between China and the United States soured over trade, the coronavirus and cyberattacks that national security agencies have linked to Beijing, CRRC’s interest in Metro raised alarms in Congress and with the Rail Security Alliance, a lobbyist group funded by a trade group, freight car manufacturers and labor unions.
+But as relations between China and the United States soured over trade, the coronavirus pandemic and cyberattacks that national security agencies have linked to Beijing, CRRC’s interest in Metro raised alarms in Congress and within the Rail Security Alliance, a lobbyist group funded by a trade group, freight car manufacturers and labor unions.
 Concerns grew that rail cars could be outfitted with surreptitious spying capabilities or backdoor access to launch cyberattacks — claims CRRC repeatedly denied and called baseless.

-In April 2019, Virginia Democratic Sens.
-Mark R. Warner and Tim Kaine, and Maryland Democratic Sens.
-Chris Van Hollen and Ben Cardin, proposed legislation that forbade transit agencies from partnering with any companies in countries that aren’t recognized by U.S. trade treaties and agreements.
+In April 2019, Democratic Sens.
+Mark R. Warner and Tim Kaine of Virginia, along wit Democratic Sens.
+Chris Van Hollen and Ben Cardin of Maryland, proposed legislation that forbade transit agencies from partnering with any companies in countries that aren’t recognized by U.S. trade treaties and agreements.
 The bill specifically prohibited Metro from contracting with a China-based company.

 The legislation was signed into law in December.